 Against this personal background McAuliffe examines the slate imagery through Blakean, Rilkean and other literary influences including Chaucer and Proust; through the influence of other painters such as Blake, Picasso, Chagall and Rouault in Nolan’s drive to espouse a European modernism; and as informed by the panoply of happenings at Heide such as lovers’ tiffs, fits of pique and ceremonial gifts.
 He lays their genesis squarely on Nolan’s feelings for Sunday Reed.
 The sequence of paintings, he says, “charts the full flowering of Nolan and Sunday’s love affair, accompanied by mingled feelings of guilt and exhilaration”; and that “Nolan dedicated the slates to an almost elegiac examination of his relationship with Sunday.”1

 The paintings and slates certainly provide a compelling visual spectacle, but equally, if to be understood and appreciated at greater depth, an informed exposition can only be of benefit.
 This is no easy task and whilst McAuliffe’s analysis can be penetrating, it is also given to the odd flight of curatorial fancy.
-Of Tree and bird (illustrated above) we learn that “If the tree represents estatic, secretive love, the little bird suggests associated emotional traumas.
+Of Tree and bird (second of the five illustrations above) we learn that “If the tree represents estatic, secretive love, the little bird suggests associated emotional traumas.
 The little bird is Nolan, huddled at the feet of his lover and patron Sunday;” and of Bird and Angel (illustrated below), he says “perched upon the prone woman, the robin-like bird is the nervously solicitous Nolan, always concerned, as his letters show, with the fragility of Sunday’s ‘nerves’ and conscious of her propensity for staging emotional crises demanding penance and ritual reconciliation.”2

 But then many of us indulge our own ornithological flights of fancy about Nolan – perhaps unsurprising given his pet name ‘Robin red-breast’ and the alias ‘Robin Murray’ used when AWOL from military service.
 I have written how he placed a visual signature, a striking sunlit little robin red-breast sitting on a fence post in the Kelly painting Quilting the armour – of which he is supposed to have claimed it depicted the only woman he ever really loved.